-First, create a structure for your group to work within for the transition.
-A section of your Constitution should include specific protocol for elections and transitions.
-Be clear and detailed to avoid any confusion!
-For example, when will you have elections?
-How will you take a vote?
-Who may run for a leadership position?
+A section of your group Constitution should include specific protocol for elections and transitions.
+Be clear and detailed to avoid any confusion (especially after you’re gone).
+For example, when will the group hold elections?
+How will members take a vote?
+Who is able to run for a leadership position?
 And when do the new leaders take full responsibility?
 Make sure you remain consistent and follow the same procedure every school year.
 If a change needs to be made, vote and edit your Constitution.

-Second, start looking for new leaders early on!
 As your group recruits new members, be on the lookout for natural leaders.
 Once you have identified potential leaders, delegate simple tasks to them and see how they handle the responsibility.
 As you delegate, begin to identify strengths and weaknesses.
 (This will help you assign leadership roles to the appropriate people.)
 But, don’t disqualify people for having weaknesses.
 It doesn’t mean they aren’t going to be a good leader!
 Take the time to help them grow!
-Let’s face it, we all can use a little help!
 Encourage the current leadership team to become mentors to the potential leaders.

-For FREE one-on-one assistance with managing your leadership transitions, contact SFLA’s National Program Coordinator, Kassie Booker at [email protected]
+For FREE one-on-one assistance with managing your leadership transitions, contact your SFLA Regional Coordinator at [yourstate]@studentsforlife.org.

-Watch this quick video for help and advice!
+Watch this quick video for help and time-tested advice: